 The high cost of unheeded warnings

-Over a year after the dam’s near-collapse in 2018, the structural crisis has yet to be resolved, and authorities reportedly haven’t ruled out the possibility that the dam may still collapse.
+Nearly three years after the dam’s near-collapse in 2018, the structural crisis has yet to be resolved, and authorities reportedly haven’t ruled out the possibility that the dam may still collapse.
 Thousands of people who were evacuated in 2018 waited more than a year before being allowed to return to their homes in July 2019, though they remain on alert due to the risk of further evacuations.

 In August 2019, the attorney general laid criminal charges against a former EPM executive for offences related to contracting.
 The charges relate to ongoing investigations into suspected payments made to public servants in the tendering process for the dam.